lawnstarter/react-native-picker-select/README.md

 A Picker component for React Native which emulates the native `<select>` interfaces for iOS and Android

-For iOS, by default we are wrapping an unstyled TextInput component.
-You can then pass down styles to customize it to your needs.
+For iOS, by default we are wrapping an unstyled Text component.

 For Android, by default we are using the native Picker component.
-If you prefer, you can set `useNativeAndroidPickerStyle` to false, which will also render an unstyled TextInput component.
-You can then pass down styles to customize it to your needs.
+If you prefer, you can set `useNativeAndroidPickerStyle` to false, which will also render an unstyled Text component.

+The Text component can receive styles to customize it to your needs - for example, you may want it to look like your other TextInput components.

 For either platform, you can alternatively pass down a child element of your choice that will be wrapped in a touchable area.